 Grilled asparagus with rosemary and maple

-My favourite way to cook asparagus is to barbeque or grill it as it is equally easy and tasty.
-Since it is not exactly BBQ weather, I have opted for the inside oven grill.
-This recipe adds almost a smoky flavour to grilled asparagus and it also works well with pecans.
+My favourite way to cook asparagus is to barbeque or grill it as it is both easy and tasty.
+If it isn’t BBQ weather or you are experiencing an English summer, this is a way to brighten up your indoor cooking.
+This recipe adds sweet, smoky flavour to the grilled asparagus and also works well with pecans.

 2 tsp olive oil

 ½ tsp maple syrup